TorutheRedFox/NFSMW_XenonEffects/README.md

 - Reconfigure the .ini in the scripts folder to your liking

-- Make sure that texture filtering is turned on in video settings!
-Otherwise sparks will be drawn at wrong coordinates!

-- In case you're using NextGenGraphics.asi, please enable `UseD3DDeviceTexture` in the .ini
+- In case you're still using NextGenGraphics.asi, you may need to enable `UseD3DDeviceTexture` in the .ini